 The smooth muscle-specific proteome

 Smooth muscle fibers are found throughout the body in blood vessels and hollow organs.
 Through their ability to apply pressure by involuntary muscle contraction, they are able to regulate essential bodily functions, such as blood pressure and bowel movement.
 During contraction, dense bodies are used by smooth muscle cells as anchoring points for the actin and intermediate filaments to exert force upon.
 Smooth muscle fibers are built up of smooth muscle cells attached to each other using gap junctions to synchronize their response to stimuli.
-Transcriptome analysis shows that 72% (n=14160) of all human proteins (n=19670) are expressed in the smooth muscle and 112 of these genes show an elevated expression in the smooth muscle compared to other tissue types.
+Transcriptome analysis shows that 66% (n=13176) of all human proteins (n=20090) are expressed in the smooth muscle and 51 of these genes show an elevated expression in the smooth muscle compared to other tissue types.

 The smooth muscle transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the smooth muscle compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the smooth muscle compared to other tissues.
 As evident in Table 1, all genes elevated in smooth muscle are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in smooth muscle.
+The number of genes in the subdivided categories of elevated expression in smooth muscle.

 Protein expression of genes elevated in smooth muscle